saversasmad/Function-Generator/README.md

 # Function-Genetaor
+Function Generator using Fourier Series.
-Function Generator using Fourier Series
+The second branch contain installer file for MATLAB StandAlone Application for Function Generator using Fourier Series Coeeficients.
+In the first branch you can find the code for the app and simple mfile that is used to generate the signals using fourier series.